cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 adversaries would not normally have access to and (ii) assumes the adversary is looking for data points rather than individuals.
-Instead of determining whether one particular data point was part of the training set, the authors attempt to infer whether an individual, a _subject, (or rather their distribution) is present in the dataset given some preexisting information on them.
+Instead of determining whether one particular data point was part of the training set, the authors attempt to infer whether an individual, a _subject_, (or rather their distribution) is present in the dataset given some preexisting information on them.
 They show the attack to be very effective in various real-world datasets while also increasing the realism of the scenario.
 They show Subject Inference to be a